- The Importance of Interviewing Multiple Real Estate Agents

 Property Specialization Can Stand Out

 Not all real estate agents work with homes.
 Some do real estate with industrial properties, commercial buildings, and undeveloped land.
-You may begin interviewing an agent only to find that their specialty is not actually in selling residential real estate.
+You may begin interviewing an agent only to find that their specialty is not actually in selling residential real estate or your specific property type.
 This should be a sign for you to choose another agent.

-Conversely, you may discover that your agent specializes in condos or your specific type of home.
-Even within the residential side of selling, there’s many different property types that can differentiate agents.
+Conversely, you may discover that your agent specializes in condos or your specific property type, such as ranch-style homes or Victorian houses.
+Even within the residential side of selling, there are many different property types that can differentiate agents.

 Credentials are Essential